edgarefigueroa/edgarefigueroa/README.md

 -->

 <!-- ## 📋 About me:
-- Software Developer and Customer Service-Oriented individual with a demonstrated history of the ability to thrive and adapt to new environments. -->
+- Software Developer and Customer Service-Oriented individual. -->

 <!-- ## 🛠 Tools: